 - Meteorological Office, information about earthquakes in Iceland

-Hotel Rangá is situated at a safe distance from the volcanic site, ensuring the well-being of all our guests traveling to and from Iceland.
-The town of Grindavík is approximately 129 km (80 mi) or 2 hours away from our resort.
+No, Hotel Rangá is located at a safe distance from the volcanic site, ensuring the well-being of all our guests traveling to and from Iceland.
+The new fissure is approximately 129 km (80 mi) or 2 hours away from our resort.

 Iceland is known for its tectonic and volcanic activity.
-However, the area surrounding the Reykjanes Penensula has remained dormant for many centuries.
+Yet, for centuries, the Reykjanes Peninsula area has lain dormant.